 When I decided to incorporate ice baths into my daily routine, I researched all the possible options.
-Ultimately, I decided to invest in a tub called the Cold Plunge, because it fit in my budget and it required the least amount of time investment (i.e., water maintenance).
+Ultimately, I decided to invest in a tub aptly called The Plunge, because it fit in my budget and it required the least amount of time investment (i.e., water maintenance).

-Check out my dedicated Cold Plunge review to learn more about how it compares to DIY ice baths and more expensive alternatives.
+Check out my dedicated Plunge review to learn more about how it compares to DIY ice baths and more expensive ice bath alternatives.

 Whole Body Cryotherapy: How It Works

 Whole body cryotherapy involves sitting or standing in an enclosed chamber (called a cryochamber) that is filled with extremely cold air.
 The place I go to for cryotherapy uses liquid nitrogen to cool the air down to as cold as -225 Fahrenheit.